bus710/golang-dev-env-setting/README.md

 $ code .
 ```

-Then it will tell you to install vscode-go.
+Then it will tell you to install vscode-go extension.

 ## Debugging